skedwards88/ShortStories/content/t3_a7gn1w.md

 "I'll give you marks for honesty."
 I said, stalling for time.

-The man took another step into the allay and lifted his arm.
+The man took another step into the alley and lifted his arm.
 His black gloved hand held a pistol, its silencer extending toward me like an accusing finger.

 I frowned; it usually didn't take this long.